beefyfinance/cowcentrated-subgraph/ARB-requirements.md

     -> Snapshot by day ( -> user position snapshot entity)

+- Exogenous User Growth: Growing the daily active users of the protocol

+- Fee Generation: Increase daily protocol fee generation to surpass distributed ARB rewards, promoting sustainable growth.

+- User Utilization Balance: Achieve more uniform engagement levels across a wide user base for long-term sustainability and to prevent reliance on a small subset of users.

+- Arbitrum Sequencer Revenue: Increase user activity across projects to boost Arbitrum Sequencer revenue.
+This can be achieved by actively collaborating with projects on the Arbitrum network to enhance user experiences.

+- Capital Inflow Rate: The rate at which new capital is deposited into yield-generating products, indicating trust and attractiveness.

+- Reinvestment Rate: The rate at which earned yields are reinvested into the protocol, showing user confidence and compounding interest potential.
+Diversification of Yield Sources: A variety of yield-generating strategies employed, reducing risk and improving stability.

+- Average Yield Rate: The average yield rate provided to investors, showcasing the platform's performance and attractiveness.

 Assumptions to build this with thegraph quickly:
 - We have a uniswap-view-quoter deployed on ARB
 - We have good zap events
 - We will build a boost factory and boost lens